catalyst/moodle-local_datacleaner/README.md

 ## Configuration

 Once the installation process is complete, you'll be prompted to fill in some configuration details.
+Note that you MUST visit the DataCleaner config page to save the current wwwroot, or the cleaner will not run later in the other environments.

+There are multiple 'cleaners' which process different types of data in moodle.
+Each one can be enabled individually and may have additional config settings.

- You can also find the DataCleaner configurations again at any time via the Moodle administration block:
+You can find the DataCleaner configuration via the Moodle administration block:

 `Site Adminstration > Plugins > Local plugins > Data cleaner`